 I’m sure many of you have been asked this question before.
 I was recently prompted with this question while completing a survey for an organization at OSU.
-In all my other times that I have answered this question, I always thought about school and career.
-But I realize there is more to life than just those two aspects – much more important.
+In all my other times that I have answered this question, I always focused on school and career.
+But I now realize there is more to life than just those two aspects – much more important.

-Here was my response to the question on the survey that I saved on a computer sticky note:
+Here was my response that I saved to my computer sticky note to the question:

 To me, the most important part of life is the relationships you build with other people – not how much you earn at your job or material wealth.

-I have recently tried this developing relationships mentality.
-I went to a premed conference and ran into two girls whom I had first met in my first two years in college.
+I have recently been proactive with my goal.
+I attended a pre-med conference and ran into two girls whom I had first met in my first two years in college.
 I spoke up first about exchanging phone numbers and keeping in touch!
 I think it will be great for all of us to lean on each other during this strenuous time of our lives.

 It will be very interesting to see in five years what life will be like, and I can look back on this post to see what has changed.

 I encourage you to do this exercise and write it down (or blog it out).
 But most importantly, try to think of more than your job and material success.